Baptism/Child Dedication in Unitarian Universalism

 MEREDITH: With this water from our annual water communion, representing this diverse community flowing together, and symbolizing the oneness from which all life springs, and this rose, the symbol of life’s blooming possibilities for you, I touch you now on your brow, on your lips, and on your hands, to dedicate your thought and your speech, and your action to all in life that is good and true and beautiful.
 Hands the rose to the child or parent.
 Repeat for each child.

-PERRY: If you are a relative, or godparent of a child being dedicated, or a visiting family friend, will you please rise.
+DRE: If you are a relative, or godparent of a child being dedicated, or a visiting family friend, will you please rise.
 If you are proud to know these young ones, if you look forward to introducing them to the world and helping them become who they will be, please say, “We will.”

 If applicable [names of siblings]: you have sisters and brothers being dedicated today.
 If you promise to help them have a good time here, please say, “We will.”